1. Types of sponsorship

 - Is the organisation, project or event open or available to the wider community?

-Gippsland Water will not support sponsorships that align with:
+We won’t support sponsorships that align with:

 - Delivery or replacement of core government services.